About an MRI scan

-Before the scan
+Before an MRI scan

-On the day of your MRI scan, you should be able to eat, drink and take any medication as usual, unless advised otherwise.
+On the day of your MRI scan, you should be able to eat, drink and take any medication as usual, unless you're advised otherwise.

-- jewellery, such as earrings and necklaces
+- jewellery, like earrings and necklaces

 - dentures (false teeth)